Fangye123/Extracting-Information-from-syllabi/training_dataSet_md/5384_Corporate_Finance_-_Fin_721_-_Syllabus.md

 (money, recognition, interesting problems to solve, helping others etc.)?

-**Resources:** A good way to start the process of writing this paper is to go through a CD-ROM called Careers Paths in Finance and an [Internet Finance Career Site](../../osujobs.htm).
+**Resources:** A good way to start the process of writing this paper is to go through a CD-ROM called Careers Paths in Finance and an Internet Finance Career Site.
 This program runs on a Macintosh and allows you to do a personal profile and conduct informational interviews with people who work in investment banking, commercial banking and corporate finance.
 To get into the program check out the CD-ROM from closed reserve in the Page Hall Library.
 Then sit down at any Macintosh in Room 3 and insert the CD-ROM into the CD holder.
 Then click on the "Bullwinkle" disk.
 From there, click on the folder called "Instructional Materials."
 Then click on the folder called "Career Paths in Finance."
 Then click on the middle blue icon which says something like "Pathsfin95b."
 Another resource worth consulting (on reserve in Page Hall) is the Business and Finance Career Directory, Gale Publishing, 1994.
 You can also search for articles related to your area of interest in business periodicals, use the career center and contact people in the business community who already work in the area you are interested in.

 * * *